The appetite for immersive technology applications in Manufacturing and Engineering is growing

 Manufacturers and Engineering businesses such as these can now see that by integrating new learning, training and skill acquisition methods, long-term, sustainable benefits can be realised.
 VR and AR applications are increasingly being used to upskill new employees, trainees and experienced staff in a much more cost-effective way than ever before.

-Early scepticism around VR and AR being a fad is being swept away and replaced by businesses taking an altogether new and open-minded approach to meeting their skills demands.
+Early skepticism around VR and AR being a fad is being swept away and replaced by businesses taking an altogether new and open-minded approach to meeting their skills demands.

 To achieve this, the learner’s needs and the stakeholders’ expectations must be a primary motivation for a VR developer in creating any learning or performance improvement applications.

-At the end of the day, only tools which accelerate skills development and performance improvements, leading to businesses gaining a competitive advantage will win through – otherwise what’s the point?
+At the end of the day, only tools that accelerate skills development and performance improvements, leading to businesses gaining competitive advantage will win through – otherwise what’s the point?